Universal Orlando vs. Disney World

 Disney World vacations tend to evoke much more nostalgia.
 As children, many of us watch Disney films and know all about Mickey and Minnie Mouse.
 So as we grow older, it’s no surprise when we have a nostalgic feeling about Disney themes.
 That’s why Disney is going to feel more nostalgic than Universal.
 Even if you’ve never been, it will still feel more nostalgic right from the get-go.

 For adults, going to Disney World brings back a lot of memories.
 Even the Carousel of Progress is still there and whereas Universal seems to change their rides much more frequently.

-A lot of the rides at Universal has changed over time.
-Universal is more about movie franchises and appealing to the teens.
+A lot of the rides at Universal have changed over time.
+Universal is more about movie franchises and appealing to teens.

 4. How do their histories stack up?